Skarlet0x/SkarletXx/README.md

 # • **WELCOME** •
-My name is Petra and I am a fresh graduate of a dual Master's in English and Computational Linguistics, University of Zagreb, Croatia.
-I focus primarily on developing Natural Language Processing tools and resources.
+My name is Petra and I am a fresh graduate of a dual Master's in **English and Computational Linguistics**, University of Zagreb, Croatia.
+I focus primarily on developing **Natural Language Processing** tools and resources.

 ## • **INTERESTS** •